 The common type of clogs in a drain is caused by buildups of fats, oils, grease, toilet paper, or any organic waste which can be classified as soft clogs and can be effectively dealt with with the use of a drain plunger.

-Steps to Use a Plunger in Drain
+Steps to Using a Plunger in a Drain

 Using a drain plunger is a simple process and anyone can learn to use it in a matter of minutes.
 There are some steps that you need to carry out before you start plunging at your clogged drain to ensure proper results.
 We have broken down the proper steps for using a drain plunger below: